carlosas/phpat/doc/WHAT_TO_TEST.md

 ## Mixing

-#### Enforce or forbid including a trait
+#### Enforcing or forbidding a trait inclusion

 ![Trait](img/trait.png)

-You might want to ensure that all the classes of a type are including a certain trait
+You might want to ensure that a specific type of classes are including a certain trait

 >Classes with name App\\Infrastructure\\Repository\\\* must include class with name App\\Infrastructure\\Repository\\RepositoryTrait